run

 wait(task) m = fetchOutput(task)

-connects to a remote quantum device available through AWS or IBM, respectively.
+connects to a remote quantum device through AWS or IBM, respectively.

 Name-Value Arguments